mattdillham/Final-Project/README.md

 # Wednesday October 14th
 The next instance of communication the team had was October 14th, a Zoom call commenced at approximately 7pm and the meeting concluded around 9pm.
 # Thursday October 15th
 Some slack messages were sent amongst the group throughout the day.
 Also a Zoom call between Dillon, Greg and Luke occurred from 7PM till 7:21PM where Greg pushed resources to the main branch of GitHub.
+Dillon and Kevin had a Zoom meeting for 30 minutes.
+# Friday October 16th
+Main communication form was messaging through group slack channel throughout the day.